 If you’re looking for some ideas, try one of these weight gain shake and smoothie recipes.

 Vitamin supplements — whether single nutrients or multivitamins — don’t directly affect appetite.

 However, having a deficiency in certain vitamins and minerals may decrease your appetite, and restoring levels of these nutrients with supplementation may enhance your appetite.

-- Zinc: vegetarians, especially vegans, pregnant or lactating women, exclusively breastfed older infants, children with sickle cell disease, and people with celiac disease, inflammatory bowel disease (IBD), and who have undergone weight loss surgery
+- Zinc: vegetarians, especially vegans, pregnant or lactating women, exclusively breastfed older infants, children with sickle cell disease, and people with celiac disease, and inflammatory bowel disease (IBD)

-- Iron: infants, young children, teenage girls, pregnant women, premenopausal women, frequent blood donors, and people with celiac disease, inflammatory bowel disease, and heart failure
+- Iron: infants, young children, teenage girls, pregnant women, premenopausal women, frequent blood donors, and people with celiac disease, IBD, and heart failure

-- Thiamin: older adults, people with alcohol dependence, HIV or AIDS, diabetes, and those who have undergone weight loss surgery
+- Thiamin: older adults, people with alcohol dependence, HIV or AIDS, and diabetes

 If you believe you have a deficiency in one or more of these nutrients, taking a basic multivitamin supplement like this one from Nature Made may help boost your appetite.

-You can also choose to supplement with a single nutrient.
+You can also choose to supplement with the single nutrient.

 8. Take fish oil

 Fish oil is rich in heart-healthy omega-3 fatty acids, namely eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).